gradle/gradle/design-docs/parallel-project-execution.md

     | Finishing 'A1'

 Alternatively, we could flush the log messages to console only when the task has completed, providing a similar output to the sequential build.
 This would have the benefit of making post-hoc analysis of the build output simpler, with the downside of providing no feedback during task execution.
-Execution feedback could be provided by enhancing the logging DSL so that it was easier to push messages to the console status bar.
+Execution feedback could be provided by enhancing the logging DSL so that it is easier to generate progress logging and send messages to the console status bar.

 ## Status Bar